Understanding Psychotropics: Should You Try Psychotropic Medications?

 Everyone copes with mental illness differently.
-You might work alongside a therapist, get prescription medication from a doctor, or rely on several different tactics to manage your symptoms.
+You might work alongside a therapist, be prescribed medication by a doctor, or rely on a combined approach to manage your symptoms.

 If you’ve never been prescribed medication before, you may not know what to expect.
-You might also wonder which situations and conditions can benefit from medication.
+You might also wonder which situations and conditions might benefit from medication.
 Here, we’ll be exploring the usefulness and effectiveness of psychotropics.
-Deciding whether or not they’re right for you is something you can discuss in more detail with your medical provider.
+Deciding whether these medications are right for you can be discussed in more detail with your medical provider.

 Getty/AnnaStills